Khai-Ngo/SDPP-SPECTRODISC/README.md

 Scintillator-analysis.py contains functions that build detector's PHS, count per second time trace, and export data to plot PSD scatterplot

 plotColorMap.py contains functions that plot PHS and PSD scatterplot, given the export file of Scintillator-analysis.py

+py <script's-name-here.py> in cmd to run the Python script